 Non-Porous Contents: these contents are materials that do not absorb or adsorb moisture or mold or fungal growth easily.
 These items consists of glass, plastic, metal some finished wood furniture, granite, marble or common bathroom fixtures made of porcelain.
 These items can normally always be cleaned and restored.

-If you have contents that have been affected by water, fire or mold da, it’s important that you consult with a professional remediation contractor such as Sage Restoration.
+If you have contents that have been affected by water, fire or mold damage, it’s important that you consult with a professional remediation contractor such as Sage Restoration.